-The Federal Ministry of Education and Research (BMBF) and the Federal Ministry for Economic Affairs and Energy (BMWi) support research projects in all areas of science by financial contributions.
+The Federal Ministry of Education and Research (BMBF) and the Federal Ministry for Economic Affairs and Energy (BMWi) use financial resources to fund research projects in all areas of science.

 - Joint Project: Model-based city planning and application in climate change (MOSAIK)

 - Joint Project: Disposal Options for Radioactive Residues: Interdisciplinary Analyses and Development of Evaluation Principles (ENTRIA)

 Through its coordinated programmes, the German Research Organization (Deutsche Forschungsgemeinschaft, DFG) promotes cooperative, predominant interdisciplinary research.
 Special research fields, research groups and key areas are distinguished.

 The institutes of the Faculty of Mathematics and Physics are involved in the following DFG-funded programmes:

 Special Research Centres (SFB) are long-term research institutes, in which scientists collaborate within the framework of a scientifically excellent interdisciplinary research programme.
 Their duration is up to 12 years.
 In addition to the local SFB, there is also the variant SFB / Transregio, which is supported by two or three university locations.